Lackawanna, New York: Our Lady of Victory Basilica

 Lackawanna's Our Lady of Victory Basilica, consecrated in 1926, is a National Shrine.
 Holy Cross Cemetery lies next to it, a parish cemetery since 1849, with burials predating it to 1830.

 Father Nelson Baker was responsible for the building of a working boys' home (protectory) in 1898.
 He also supervised construction of an infants' home in 1907, a maternity home in 1915, Our Lady of Victory Hospital in 1919, and the Basilica of Our Lady of Victory in 1926.
 Father Baker named the basilica after the shrine of Notre Dame des Victoires in Paris, which he visited as a seminarian in 1874.
 He was in charge of the basilica and the institutions of charity until his death at 94, on July 29, 1936.

 Father Baker's social programs have evolved into Baker Victory Services, which care for more than 2,500 children each day.
 Baker Victory Services Adoption Program has evolved into a renowned resource for a wide range of adoptive services.
-Their mission is to assist birth mothers, families and adoptees through the often complex and always emotional adoption process.
 Our Lady of Victory Hospital, closed in 1999, is being converted into senior housing.
 The Homes of Charity provide the funds to continue Baker's social programs through donations.